-Running a marketing agency can be an interesting gig, with plenty of room for creativity.
-However, it is important that your clients know what to expect from your services.
-A marketing contract can help you set out important terms and conditions on which your agency will provide its services.
+Running a marketing agency is an exciting endeavour, offering plenty of creative opportunities.
+Nevertheless, it is important that you establish clear expectations with your clients to ensure a harmonious relationship and so they know what to expect from your services.
+A well-crafted marketing contract will set out important terms and conditions of your services.
+This article explores seven crucial elements every agency should incorporate into their marketing contracts.

 1. Parties and Duration